by Mog,Justin M — last modified Dec 17, 2014 12:16 AM

-Workshop Applications: Please submit an application (download here) including a description of how you’re considering changing an existing course or the new course you’d like to develop to Margaret Carreiro.
+Workshop Applications: Please submit an application (will be available for download here soon) including a description of how you’re considering changing an existing course or the new course you’d like to develop to Margaret Carreiro by March 25, 2015.

 The workshop is open to all full- or part-time UofL faculty, including non-tenure track faculty.
 Green Threads participants must agree to: